operator-framework/olm-book/docs/what-is-an-operator.md

 ![Operator workflow](images/operator-workflow.png)

 * Defines a namespace (namepace-scoped) for our controller
-* Creates the CRD: ToDo.
+* Create the CRD(yaml): ToDo.
-* The controller analyzes the CRD and adds it to the Kubernetes API Schema, exposes a new API end-point for the CRD, added watchers for kind CRD type.
+* The controller analyzes the CRD as an input and adds it to the Kubernetes API Schema, exposes a new API end-point for the CRD, added watchers for kind CR:ToDo type.
 * Now our controller is in the running state.
 It watches the namespace for any changes.
 * Creating an instance of the CRD, by creating a Custome Resource object (CR)
 * When a CR object is created. it triggers an event which gives control to the Reconciler loop.